EshanW313/6140-Neural-Machine-Translation/README.md

 ![Data statistics](data-statistics.png)

 #### Preprocessing
-Major of our project involved understanding, preprocessing and tokenizing our dataset.
-The initial raw dataset that we used was from Hugging face (https://huggingface.co/datasets/cfilt/iitb-english-hindi) comprising 1.66 mn training records and 2.51K test records.
+Majority of our project involved understanding, preprocessing and tokenizing our dataset.
+The initial raw dataset that we used was from Hugging face (https://huggingface.co/datasets/cfilt/iitb-english-hindi) comprising of 1.66 mn training records and 2.51K test records.

-We preprocess, remove extra punctuations, strip data and remove foreign words from our language model.
-Our raw data is extracted as a dictionary which we extract into lists termed eng_sen (english sentence) and hin_sen (hindi sentence) for ease of reference.
+We preprocessed, removed extra punctuations, stripped data, and removed foreign words from our language model.
+Our raw data is structured as a dictionary which we extracted into lists termed eng_sen (english sentence) and hin_sen (hindi sentence) for the ease of our reference.

 Our aim was to extract sentences with length 10 understanding the complexity of data and managing the training of the dataset.
 We thus first filtered our data upon this metric.
 Post this we added the <START> and <END> token for each of the sentences.
-If the sentence length after adding these tokens was <10, we added padding at the end of each of these sentences.
+If the sentence length after adding these tokens was greater than 10, we added padding at the end of each of these sentences.

 #### Creating the vocabulary